Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter32.md

 <img src="../Assets/Pictures/play_store_512.png" alt="inzzii logo" width="100"/>

 # The different Payment Settings
-Two section the first three option a customer can pay later; he or she doesn't have to pay straight away at the checkout on inzzii.
+> **note:** With the first three option on this page, a customer can **Pay Later**; he or she doesn't have to pay straight away at the checkout on your inzzii Webshop.
+With the other **Payment Methods** the customer can Pay directly in your Webshop.
+Please note that all these real Payment methods require an account with the selected provider.
+So this is something you as a company need to require yourself.

 ## How to set up Webshop Payments